kent110655/MarketPlace/README.md

 # MarketPlace
-Use MySQL and .NET to complete a market platform.
+Use MySQL and .NET to implement a market platform.